HaKr/dynamic/README.md

 	<input name=addressee value=world>
 </label>

-<p class=salutation>Hello {﻿{addressee} }!.
+<p class=salutation>Hello {﻿{addressee}﻿}!.
 ```
 Here we define an input element with the default value "world" and the given name.
-In the paragraph below it, the same data element is refered to by using the double curly braces { {} }
+In the paragraph below it, the same data element is refered to by using the double curly braces {﻿{}﻿}

 ### Hello world revised